Neppis

 Neppis is a competitive outdoor sport played in Finland, simulating race driving.
 It is played with small toy cars on sand.

 The "official" neppis car is made of plastic and resembles a 1950s racing car, with metal axles and sturdy black plastic wheels.
-The "golden era" of neppis, in the sandpits of Finnish residential areas, was the late 1970s.
+The "golden era" of neppis, in the sandpits of Finnish residential areas, was the late 1970s, but the sport has gained popularity since the early 2000s.
 The sport was especially popular among boys.

 Retro-spirited adults have warmed up the sport again.
 It is advertised as the cleanest motor sport.
 For example, the counterevent to Rally Finland (Jyväskylän Suurajot), called "Small Rally Finland" (Jyväskylän Pienajot) was based on neppis.
 Originally intended as a game for children, the sport has been fit into an adult taste: the size of the cars has increased and they can be self-made, bringing rise to the challenging side of the sport, for example MRC neppis.
 Neppis cars can also be tuned by cutting away parts of the chassis or adding weight to the bottom, however in some instances, the local rules forbid tuning.

+Rules

 Neppis is played on a race track made of sand, which is typically made by smoothing out the sand with the sole.
 This makes the width of the track approximately equal to the length of an adult foot.
 The track can include spring-outs and pits.
+The track can be made of any material whatsoever, but it is most commonly made of slightly wet, fine-grained sand.
+The rules of the actual race can vary depending on the organiser.

 On his/her turn, each competitor "neps" his/her car by tapping it with the side of a bent index finger.
 Most commonly, there are three "neps" per turn.
+Prior to the "nepping", the car can be placed at any horizontal point along the width of the track but may not be moved along the length of the track.
+The nose of the car can also be turned at any point during the race.
 The person to circle the entire track the fastest wins.
 If the car runs off the track or is turned upside down (goes into a so-called kelli), or turns a full circle by passing through an upside-down position (a so-called half-kelli), the car has to be replaced where the turn started, or into a special kelli place.
+It is forbidden to modify the track during the race.

+There are also more challenging rules for the sport.